Rick Wakeman: 1980–1988: Albums for Charisma and President Records and venture into New-age and Christian music

 In 1980, after a four-year hiatus, Wakeman reformed the English Rock Ensemble for a European tour.
 Later that year he came close to forming a band with drummer Carl Palmer, bassist John Wetton, and guitarist Trevor Rabin, but opted out "on a matter of principle" as the record company was prepared to sign them without hearing any of the group's music.
 He looked back at this moment: "I basically sealed my financial fate, and things went downhill fast."
 His father's death in November 1980 prompted him to leave Switzerland and return to the UK, which led to a record deal with Charisma Records to avoid bankruptcy.
 For several months of 1980 Wakeman was homeless due to his financial difficulties and second divorce, and resorted to sleeping on benches in Kensington Gardens until a former roadie let him sleep at his house.

-Wakeman's first album for Charisma was 1984, a concept rock album based on George Orwell's same-titled dystopian novel, with a band including Steve Barnacle on bass, Gary Barnacle on saxophone, and Frank Ricotti on drums.
+Wakeman's first album for Charisma was 1984, a concept rock album based on George Orwell's dystopian novel, with a band including Steve Barnacle on bass, Gary Barnacle on saxophone, and Frank Ricotti on drums.
 The album features tracks with Chaka Khan, Jon Anderson, Kenny Lynch, and Tim Rice on lead vocals, who also wrote the lyrics.
-1984 was released in June 1981 and reached number 24 in the UK.
+1984 was released in June 1981 and reached No. 24 in the UK.
 Plans to have the album adapted into a musical were cancelled after lawyers from Orwell's estate blocked its development.
 In July 1981, Wakeman performed Journey to the Centre of the Earth for two shows in Durban, South Africa.
 This was followed by a world tour until the end of 1981, with a line-up of Holt, Fernandez, Tim Stone on guitar, Steve Barnacle on bass, and Cori Josiah on vocals.
 The tour became problematic due to growing friction within the band.
 In the same year, Wakeman recorded the soundtrack to the slasher horror film The Burning in New York City.